abpframework/abp/docs/en/Entity-Framework-Core-Migrations.md

 Since ABP Framework cares about modularity in all aspects, it provides a **solution** to this problem.
 It is important to understand this solution if you need to **customize your database structure**.

-This document begins by **introducing the default structure** provided by [the application startup template](Startup-Templates/Application.md) and **discusses various scenarios** you may want to implement for your application.
+This document begins by **introducing the default structure** provided by [the application startup template](Startup-Templates/Application.md) and **discusses various scenarios** you may want to implement for your own application.

 ## The Default Solution & Database Configuration